Deltares-research/Guitares/README.md

 If running a development environment with Anaconda, the user may follow these steps in command line:
 ::
-  conda env create -f gui_environment.yml
+  conda env create -f gui_environment.yml cd <path of the main GUITools folder>
+  pip install -e .
 ::